Sign Language - People Development Network

 Connect With Different People

-Sign language provides an avenue to engage in productive and meaningful conversations with the community of hard-hearing persons.
-These people are currently over a million in the United States.
+Sign language provides an avenue for engaging in productive and meaningful conversations with the community of individuals who are hard of hearing—these individuals currently number over a million in the United States.
 Therefore, learning the language opens up a window of opportunity for you to meet and connect with a new breed of friends.

 Embracing and identifying with different groups is an element that a good leader should possess.
-Leadership requires one to be receptive and accommodating to different people, regardless of race, colour, and religion.
-When you can engage with people from diverse groups, you get new dimensions and views for personal growth that prepare you to be a better leader
+Leadership requires one to be receptive and accommodating to different people, regardless of race, colour, or religion.
+When you can engage with people from diverse groups, you gain new perspectives and insights that foster personal growth, preparing you to be a better leader.

 Since sign language is full-bodied communication, it enables you to enhance your relationships, whether at work, in the community, or in the family.